lucylow/Microaggression_bingo/README.md

   * Reduce tracking from web analytics, tracking, finger-printing, or shoulder surfers
   * **Harden browser settings** against data disclosure or code execution vulnerabilities

+--

+## Books to read for white males named John &#x1F49C;
+ * Algorithms of Oppression
+ * Automating Inequality
+ * Programmed Inequality
+ * Weapons of Math Destruction
+ * Race After Technology
+ * Dark Matters
+ * The Age of Surveillance Capitalism
+ * Artificial Unintelligence
+ * Through Google-Colored Glass
+ * You Look Like a Thing and I Love You
+ * The Intersectional Internet
+ * Behind the Screen: Content Moderation in the Shadows of Social Media
+ * Technically Wrong: Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech

 ---